-Also on May 11, 2016, pursuant to the shareholders agreement in place among the shareholders of Via Varejo a the representatives of CBD and of the CB Group (consisting of Mr. Michael Klein and the companies EK VV Limited, Bahia VV RK Limited, Bahia VV NK Limited, Altara RK Investments Limited and Altara NK Investments Limited) approved a shareholders' resolution.
+Also on May 11, 2016, pursuant to the shareholders agreement in place among the shareholders of Via Varejo, the representatives of CBD and of the CB Group (a group of shareholders of Via Varejo that is unaffiliated with the Filing Parties, consisting of Mr. Michael Klein and the companies EK VV Limited, Bahia VV RK Limited, Bahia VV NK Limited, Altara RK Investments Limited and Altara NK Investments Limited, collectively holding approximately 27.3% of the outstanding share capital of Via Varejo as of the date of this supplemental information statement) approved a shareholders' resolution.
 Pursuant to the shareholders' resolution: (i) CBD committed to not exercise its voting rights at the meeting of Via Varejo's shareholders in connection with the proposed reorganization, in order to enhance the independence of the approval of the Via Varejo shareholders by effectively granting Via Varejo's minority shareholders the power to approve or reject the proposed reorganization; and (ii) the CB Group committed to vote in favor of the proposed reorganization at such meeting, provided that the Via Varejo special committee unanimously recommends such a vote.